Aidar5/nattoeng/docs/source/book/12_useful_modules/tabulate.rst

     pip install tabulate

-Module supports such tabular data types:
+Module supports such tabular data types as:

 * list of lists (in general case - iterable of iterables)
 * dictionary list (or any other iterable object with dictionaries).
 Keys are used as column names